-2.5 TCP & High performance Interconnects
+2.5 TCP vs High performance Interconnects

-TCP is one of the most successful protocols developed.
+TCP is one of the most successful protocols in the brief history of computers.
 It provides a simple yet powerful API for transferring data reliably across the Internet using unreliable links and protocols underneath.
 One of the biggest advantages of TCP is its wide adoption and simplicity to use.
-Virtually every computer has access to a TCP-capable adapter and the API is well supported across different platforms.
+Virtually every computer has access to a TCP-capable adapter and the API is solid across different platforms.
+Even with these advantages, it has its own drawbacks, especially when the performance requirements are high.

 TCP provides a streaming API for messaging where the fabric does not maintain message boundaries.
-The messages are written as a stream of bytes to the TCP and the application has to define mechanisms such as placing markers in between messages to indicate the boundaries.
-On the other hand, Infiniband and Omni-Path both support message boundaries.
+The messages are written as a stream of bytes to the TCP and it is up to the application to define mechanisms such as placing markers in between messages to mark the boundaries of the messages.
+On the other hand, Infiniband and Omni-Path both support message boundaries for message transfers.

-High performance interconnects have drivers that make them available through the TCP protocol stack.
-The biggest advantage of such implementation is that an existing application written using the TCP stack can use high performance interconnect without any modifications to the code.
+Most of the high performance interconnects have drivers that make them available through the TCP protocol stack.
+The biggest advantage of IPoIB is that an existing application written using the TCP stack can use high performance interconnect without any modifications to the code.
 It is worth noting that the native use of the interconnect through its API always yields better performance than using it through TCP/IP stack.

+One of the biggest challenges to TCP comes from its buffer management and data copying.
 A typical TCP application allocates memory in user space and the TCP stack needs to copy data between user space and Kernel space.
-Also each TCP invocation involves a system call which does a context switch of the application.
-Recent advancements like Netmap [26] and DPDK [11] removes these costs and increases the maximum number of packets that can be processed per second.
-Also it is possible to achieve direct packet copy from user space to hardware.
-High performance fabrics usually do not go through OS kernel for network operations and the hardware is capable of copying data directly to user space buffers.
-Infiniband offloads the protocol processing aspects to hardware while Omni-Path still involves the CPU for protocol processing.
+Also each TCP call involves a system call which does a context switch of the application.
+The flow control mechanism of the TCP can be a bottleneck for some latency sensitive applications as well.
+The high performance fabrics do not have these issues because they typically do not include system calls and the hardware is capable of copying data directly to user space buffers.

-2https://www.openfabrics.org/

-Figure 1: High level architecture of Heron.
-Each outer box shows a resource container allocated by a resource scheduler like Mesos or Slurm.
-The arrows show the communication links between different components.
+The protocol handling part of the TCP is executed by the host CPU, which allocates valuable resources for doing tasks that can be handled by hardware.
+Infinband takes this into consideration and offloads the protocol processing aspects to hardware while Omni-Path still involves the CPU for protocol processing.

-3 APACHE HERON
+3 Twitter Heron

-Heron is a distributed stream processing framework developed at Twitter and now available as an open source project in Apache Incubator3.
-Heron is similar to Apache Storm in its API with many differences in underlying engine architecture.
+Heron is a distributed stream processing framework developed at Twitter.
+It is open-sourced and available in github 2 for others to use.
+Heron is the successor to

+Apache Storm with many enhancements to the underlying engine architecture.
 It retains the same Storm API, allowing applications written in Storm to be deployed with no or minimal code changes.